 Do you have false teeth and need to use a mouthguard?
-Well, here are some of the things you should know when considering whether or not you can wear a mouthguard with dentures.
+Well, here are some of the things you need to know if you’re considering whether or not you can wear a mouthguard with dentures.

 But before we answer the question “Can You Wear A Mouthguard With Dentures?“, let’s quickly look at some background information regarding false teeth.

 Teeth loss affects millions of people in the US and around the world.
 Tooth decay, injury, and gum disease are usually the most common causes.
 Such issues with teeth not only affect the ability to chew properly but also cause discomfort and low self-esteem.
-If left untreated for a long time, additional severe consequences might happen.
+If left untreated for a long time, it can also lead to other issues.

-When one or more teeth are missing, the mouth might try to fill the gap by moving the remaining teeth, which creates even more holes.
-These gaps are difficult to keep clean, raising the chances of bacteria penetration, cavities, gum disease, and even bone loss, so it is highly recommended to seek a dentist as fast as possible to treat the problem.
+When one or more teeth are missing, the mouth can try to fill the gap by moving the remaining teeth.
+This can create even more gaps, which are difficult to keep clean This raises the chances of bacteria penetration, cavities, gum disease, and even bone loss.
+So it’s highly recommended to see a dentist as fast as possible to treat the problem.

-Dental health has improved over the years, and there are several solutions available as a replacement for missing teeth.
+Dental health has improved a lot over the years, and there are several solutions available for missing teeth problems.
 Implants, bridges, and dentures are some of the possible solutions.
 Each one of these options has specific requirements and care procedures, so different cases might require different treatments.

 Types of False Teeth